cedricyu000925/Credit-Card-Fraud-Detection-Project/README.md

 3. **Customer Trust and Satisfaction:** Early detection and prevention of fraud can enhance customer confidence and reduce financial losses.

 ## Repository Structure
-- `creditcard.csv`: The dataset used for analysis.
+- `creditcard_githubreference.csv`: The dataset used for analysis (first 10000 rows).
 - `Credit Card Fraud - Fraud Detection & Correlation.py`: Python script detailing the exploratory analysis and key findings.
 - `Credit Card Fraud - Model Building for Fraud Detection.py`: Python script focusing on building and evaluating machine learning models.